ovishkh/AniPlay-Nextjs/README.md

 Welcome to **AniPlay** – your one-stop web app for anime exploration, obsession, and accidental 12-hour binges.
 Built for weebs, by weebs (and maybe a little too much coffee). 💻☕

-Whether you're searching for that one anime with the guy who yells a lot (*so… all of them?*), or just looking to fill the void left after the last season ended — AnimeHub has your back.
+Whether you're searching for that one anime with the guy who yells a lot (*so… all of them?*), or just looking to fill the void left after the last season ended — AniPlay has your back.

 ---